marcusoftnet/marcusoftnet.github.io/_posts/2016-10-03-move-the-information-to-the-authority-considered-harmful.md

 ### Time taken - Cost of Delay

 Then there's the obvious loss of time in all wait-states here.
-First of all we are waiting for the decsion to be made and maybe cannot continue our work until it's done (or worse work around that waiting by building workarounds into our system…)
+First of all we are waiting for the decison to be made and maybe cannot continue our work until it's done (or worse work around that waiting by building workarounds into our system…)

 Worse; what if that decision actually would give us value (du-uh - I sure hope so).
 That value is delayed.
 This can be calculated as [Cost of Delay](http://www.leadingagile.com/2015/06/an-introduction-to-cost-of-delay/) and is a really good way to measure the cost of waiting.